LucasHenriqueDiniz/backpacktf-ws-service-cockroach-db/README.md

 <p align="center"><img src="https://socialify.git.ci/LucasHenriqueDiniz/backpacktf-ws-service-cockroach-db/image?description=1&amp;descriptionEditable=&amp;language=1&amp;name=1&amp;owner=1&amp;pattern=Brick%20Wall&amp;theme=Light" alt="project-image"></p>

 <p align="center">Create a Node.js application that connects to the Backpack.tf WebSocket service and gathers listing data.
 It then stores this data in a CockroachDB database ensuring the information remains up-to-date.
-This project is ideal for custom pricers that require real-time listing updates, this project is heavily inspired by [backpack.tf-ws-service](https://github.com/purplebarber/backpack.tf-ws-service/tree/main), but with a CockroachDB database instead of MongoDB and TypeScript(typescript supremacy).</p>
+This project is ideal for custom pricers that require real-time listing updates, this project is heavily inspired by <a href="https://github.com/purplebarber/backpack.tf-ws-service/tree/main">backpack.tf-ws-service</a>, but with a CockroachDB database instead of MongoDB and TypeScript(typescript supremacy).</p>

 # Table of Contents